The name of the Association shall be International Secure Information Governance & Management Association (i-SIGMA).

 The Fiscal Year of the Association shall end on June 30 of each year.

 The Board of Directors may adopt and revise from time to time policies, including policies concerning the designation by member companies of contact persons, persons entitled to vote on behalf of such companies, and similar matters.
 Except to the extent inconsistent with the Corporation’s Articles of Incorporation or Bylaws, the policies shall govern the matters set forth therein.
 In the case of any conflict between the policies and the Corporation’s Articles of Incorporation or Bylaws, the Articles of Incorporation or Bylaws, as the case may be, shall control.

-These bylaws may be amended, repealed, or altered either in whole or in part, by a majority vote of the members of the Association, in person at any duly organized regular or special meeting of the Association, provided the proposed change is submitted electronically or by mail to each member at its last recorded address at least thirty (30) days before the time of the meeting which is to consider the change.
+These bylaws may be amended, repealed, or altered either in whole or in part, by a majority vote of a quorum of the members of the Association, in person at any duly organized regular or special meeting of the Association, provided the proposed change is submitted electronically or by mail to each member at its last recorded address at least thirty (30) days before the time of the meeting which is to consider the change.

-These bylaws may be amended, repealed, or altered by the Board of Directors between membership meetings, provided, however, that any such amendments must be made by a concurring vote of three-quarters of all of the directors.
-In the event there is a vote to amend of the bylaws at a meeting of the Board of Directors at which less than all of the directors are present, such amendment shall be effective only if the total of concurring votes by directors in attendance equal three-quarters of all directors.
+These bylaws may be amended, repealed, or altered by the Board of Directors between membership meetings, provided, however, that any such amendments must be made by a concurring vote of three-quarters of all of the Directors.
+In the event there is a vote to amend of the bylaws at a meeting of the Board of Directors at which less than all of the Directors are present, such amendment shall be effective only if the total of concurring votes by Directors in attendance equal three-quarters of all Directors.
 Any amendment shall not be effective until ratified by the members as provided in Section 3 below.